Table of Contents

 Evaluation editing or structural editing is done when an editor looks at a manuscript to evaluate the structure, completeness, flow, and overall quality of writing.
 In this type of editing, the writer is offered short suggestions and memos to address the key areas of concern in the flow of content.
 Focusing on the structural integrity of writing, an evaluation edit also focuses on the big picture.

-Since you have to present a complete manuscript for an evaluation edit, the goal is to safeguard your book from further edits, with enough attention to the readability, flow of thought, and vocabulary chosen.
+Since you have to present a complete manuscript for an evaluation edit, the goal is to safeguard your book from further revisions, with enough attention to the readability, flow of thought, and vocabulary chosen.
 The editor may also offer suggestions to improve your content, thereby furnishing a channel for exchanging ideas during the editing process.

 3. Content editing